Krowemoh/NSH/README.md

 ## Installation

-Pull the file and then simply compile it.
-There are compile time directives you can use to compile NovaShell for UniVerse or D3.
-The default is UniVerse.
+Clone the repository, copy over a single file and compile it!

+There are compile time directives you can use to compile NovaShell for different database types or different platforms.
+The default compilation will compile NovaShell for UniVerse on Linux.

 If you are using D3 10.2 or earlier, you'll need to use the compile time directives and also a cleaner program as ifdefs are not respected.

-The following instructions assume you are installing NovaShell on UniVerse on Linux.
-Otherwise, you'll need to edit the directives before you copy and compile NovaShell.

 At the command line:
 ```